 Take some time to discover your Dosha and improve your over all health.

 When first learning Ayurveda it can seem very confusing.
-The first step in this wonderful holistic way of living is finding your Dosha or body type.
+The first step in this beautiful holistic living is finding your Dosha or body type.
 I will give you a basic description of each one.

-Ayurveda uses three names to describe the different body types; these are called Pitta, Vata and Kapha.
-Each person has a dominate 'Dosha' that rules the body, and the remaining two follow it.
-Everyone is slightly different in their order of body types and it is important to focus mainly on your strongest one.
+Ayurveda uses three names to describe the different body types: Pitta, Vata, and Kapha.
+Each person has a dominant 'Dosha' that rules the body, and the remaining two follow it.
+Everyone is slightly different in their order of body types, and it is important to focus mainly on your strongest one.

 Here is a basic description of all three.
 Pitta Dosha is responsible for mental functions like intelligence, confidence, and organization.
 Pitta is also responsible for emotions such as joy, happiness, anger, and jealousy.
 It controls all digestive functions and enzymes and rules the body's absorption and assimilation of the foods eaten.
 It regulates body heat and sweating and controls the metabolism of the individual.
 Pitta's essential elements are fire and water and have hot, moist, sour-smelling, light, and sharp qualities.
 Pitta individuals, when in balance, are brilliant and quick thinkers, and their digestion is good.
 When out of balance, they can have fiery tempers, acne, hot flashes, bad breath, and extreme digestive irritations such as ulcers, heartburn, and increased thirst.